 The Board has taken into consideration a number of relevant factors when considering remuneration adjustments and annual bonuses, such as making reference to the prevailing market conditions, local market practice, salaries paid by comparable companies, the levels of emolument of existing staff of the Company, job responsibilities, duties and scope, performance of individuals and the market demand for their skills.
-The business of shipping is highly cyclical.
-It is inappropriate to impose straight financial measures for both salary adjustments and bonus determination as to do so would likely generate meaningless results and potentially damaging consequences.
+The business of shipping is highly cyclical and therefore imposing straight financial measures for both salary adjustments and bonus determination would likely provide less meaningful and less predictable incentives and, as such, is not considered appropriate.
 The Board seeks to obtain a balance of all the above mentioned factors.